the-llama-codes16/HTML-CSS-nothings/README.md

-# HTML-nothings
+# Web-Dev-Nothings
-Just my mini projects with pure HTML
+Just my mini projects with HTML, CSS and JavaScript